 5 Benefits of usability testing

+What is the biggest advantage of usability testing?
 The more information you have about how your users engage with your product, the better you can improve your product towards an optimal user experience.
 Here are some of the greatest benefits of usability testing in app development:

 1. Save lots of time and resources

 User testing allows you to verify that your app functions properly and that key features are easily accessible.
 As a result, rather than investing in an unsuccessful finished project, you can quickly identify and resolve flaws in the user journeys early in the prototyping process.

 People demand convenience now more than ever.
 Users who want to order a specific product via their app but can't because the ordering process is broken or convoluted will undoubtedly order it from a competitor if the option is there.
 User testing allows you to uncover user frustrations that would otherwise go undiscovered.

 Even if participants can easily engage with the application, a usability test can reveal how long it took them to master it, if they had any issues, and how many steps it took them to perform a certain activity.
 With this information, you can remove or add certain steps in the navigation process in order to provide an easier and quicker way to complete a certain action within the app.

 Because they know the product inside and out after working on it for a long time, it can be difficult for a development team to empathize with the end-users and get an unbiased understanding of what the user needs.
 Usability testing forces you to see the product through the eyes of the end-user, giving you valuable and objective information to use throughout the development process.
 What you imagine the ideal product to look like and how users actually use and interact with it can be very different.
 With usability testing, you can put your assumptions to the test.

 5. Gain major competitive advantage